hailingfang/documentation/file-format/plink-bed-file.rst

 .bim file
 =================

-extended variant information file accompanying a .bed binary genotype table. have no header line, and each line contain six fields.
+Extended variant information file accompanying a .bed binary genotype table. have no header line, and each line contain six fields.

 .. code::